abbbi/virtnbdbackup/README.md

   not supporting persistent bitmaps.

-* `full`: Full, thin provisioned backup of the virtual machine, a new checkpoint named `virtnbdbackup` will be created, all existant checkpoints from prior backups matching this name will be removed: a new backup chain is created.
+* `full`: Full, thin provisioned backup of the virtual machine, a new checkpoint named `virtnbdbackup` will be created, all existent checkpoints from prior backups matching this name will be removed: a new backup chain is created.

 * `inc`: Perform incremental backup, based on the last full or incremental backup.
-An checkpoint for each incremental backup is created and saved.
+A checkpoint for each incremental backup is created and saved.

-All required informations for restore are stored to the same directory, including the latest virtual machine configuration, checkpoint information, disk data and logfiles.
+All required information for restore is stored to the same directory, including the latest virtual machine configuration, checkpoint information, disk data and logfiles.